Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 The hero of the Gujarat Titans has performed well for the last three years.
 This young, Indian left-handed batsman is no longer just talented.
 He’s the future of Indian cricket.

 In IPL 2025, he proved his critics wrong by scoring 759 runs with an average of 54.1.
 He won the Orange Cap with key performances under pressure.
-His amazing 108 runs off 61 balls against Delhi Capitals changed the game and stole the spotlight.
+His amazing 108 runs off 61 balls against the Delhi Capitals changed the game and stole the spotlight.

 Critics had once questioned his strike rate.
 He answered with a 156+ SR this season.
 Yet, he struggles against sharp leg spin bowlers like Kuldeep Yadav.
 But he’s improving.